 Based in Arizona, US, she regularly jets off to destinations all across the globe for comic convention appearances.
 She first got into cosplay through her love for gaming and regularly dressing up as characters from Final Fantasy and Metal Gear.
 Teaching herself to sew and build props, she spent years turning her hobby into a source of income.

-As well as all her travel and expenses being covered, she also receives a handsome income from each of her appearances.
+As well as all her travel and expenses being covered, she receives a handsome income from each of her appearances.

 - How to make money sewing